Afghan army collapse 'took us all by surprise,' U.S. defense secretary says | Politics

 Afghan army collapse 'took us all by surprise,' U.S. defense secretary says

-Biden's approval ratings have been badly damaged by last month's spectacular collapse of the two-decade-old war effort, marked by painful images of Afghans clinging desperately to a U.S. military plane as they tried to escape Taliban rule.
+Biden's approval ratings have been badly damaged by last month's spectacular collapse of the two-decade war effort, with painful images of Afghans clinging desperately to a U.S. military plane as they tried to escape Taliban rule.
 Thirteen U.S. troops also died in an Aug.
-26 suicide bombing https://www.reuters.com/world/asia-pacific/didnt-need-happen-pentagon-seeks-answers-deadly-attack-2021-08-28 trying to safeguard the civilian evacuation effort that, ultimately, relied on support from Taliban foes outside the airport walls.
+26 suicide bombing https://www.reuters.com/world/asia-pacific/didnt-need-happen-pentagon-seeks-answers-deadly-attack-2021-08-28 trying to safeguard the evacuation effort that, ultimately, relied on support from the militant Islamist Taliban, a long-time U.S. foe.

 "That was a year ago.
 My assessment remained consistent throughout," Milley said.
 'WHY DON'T YOU RESIGN?'

 A reconstituted al Qaeda in Afghanistan with aspirations to attack the United States was "a very real possibility" - perhaps in as little as a year, he said.
-That warning is likely to unsettle Republican lawmakers, who are skeptical of the Pentagon's ability to keep track of al Qaeda and Islamic State threats, and act quickly on any information it gets.
+That warning is likely to unsettle lawmakers, who are skeptical of the Pentagon's ability to quickly respond to al Qaeda and Islamic State threats.

-Austin defended the Biden administration's plans to address future counterterrorism threats from groups like al Qaeda and Islamic State by flying in drones or commandos from overseas.
+Austin defended plans to address future counterterrorism threats from overseas after a botched drone strike https://www.reuters.com/world/asia-pacific/us-military-says-10-civilians-killed-kabul-drone-strike-last-month-2021-09-17 killed 10 Afghan civilians last month.
 "Over-the-horizon operations are difficult but absolutely possible.
 And the intelligence that supports them comes from a variety of sources, not just U.S. boots on the ground," Austin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)